 Abstain From Caffeine

-It is advised to avoid caffeine for at least a month after the surgery as the stomach might be sensitive to it and may cause discomfort.
+- It is advised to avoid caffeine for at least a month after bariatric surgery as the stomach might be sensitive to it and may cause discomfort.

 In addition to a good diet you also need to sweat it out to see the pounds coming off!

 Attend Support Groups